zironsys/ice-cream/README.md

-# ice-cream
-T-SQL and Scala code files for 'A Data Transformation Problem Solved in T-SQL and Functional Programming'
+## Notes for 'A Data Transformation Problem Solved in T-SQL and Functional Programming'

 The ice_cream.sql file is all the T-SQL code that appears in 'Part I: Problem Space, SQL Server Simulation and Analysis.'
 Developed on a local copy of SQL Server 2019, it runs in either Azure Data Studio or SSMS.
 Use it to create and populate the Ice Cream database, run the queries and view the execution plans.